Intelligent-Instruments-Lab/iil.is/src/routes/news/MEMLNauts.md

 </script>
 ** MEMLNauts **

-A collection of improvised performances from participants in the Musically Embodied Machine Learning project (MEML).
-We are exploring the concept of building new hybrid musical instruments with embedded machine learning.
-Embedded machine learning empowers musicians to find new performance approaches, by sharing control with often unpredictable and lively algorithms within the instrument.
-We will present performances with a variety of machine learning augmented acoustics instruments, in solo and group improvisations.
+What musical juice can we get out of artificial neural networks?
+This concert will present a collection of improvised performances from participants in the Musically Embodied Machine Learning project (MEML).
+In this workshop we have been building new hybrid musical instruments with embedded machine learning, where AI becomes part of the physical musical instrument.
+Embedded machine learning empowers musicians to find new performance approaches, by sharing control with often unpredictable and lively algorithms.
+The concert will feature performances with a variety of machine learning augmented acoustics instruments, in solo and group improvisations.

-Location: Mengi. Óðinsgata 2.
-101, Reykjavík, Iceland
+** Location: ** Mengi. Óðinsgata 2, Reykjavík, Iceland
-Time: 8 - 10 PM
+ ** Time: 8 - 10 PM **

 <br>
 <br>